johnshizhu/Brain-Tumor_Segmentation-ECE542-Project/README.md

 [4] S. Bakas, H. Akbari, A. Sotiras, M. Bilello, M. Rozycki, J. Kirby, et al., "Segmentation Labels and Radiomic Features for the Pre-operative Scans of the TCGA-GBM collection", The Cancer Imaging Archive, 2017.
 DOI: 10.7937/K9/TCIA.2017.KLXWJJ1Q(opens in a new window)

 [5] S. Bakas, H. Akbari, A. Sotiras, M. Bilello, M. Rozycki, J. Kirby, et al.,(opens in a new window) "Segmentation Labels and Radiomic Features for the Pre-operative Scans of the TCGA-LGG collection", The Cancer Imaging Archive, 2017.
 DOI: 10.7937/K9/TCIA.2017.GJQ7R0EF

+This Project was completed as part of coursework at NCSU